heatherwang39/Used-Item-Trading-App/phase2/Design Patterns.md

 ####StatusFactory
 #####(By Robbert Liu)

-*Please refer to "Trade/TradeAlgorithm" under the Strategy Subheading to better understand TradeAlgorithms*

 The constructor of every Status is identical, and I wanted an extensible way to lower the dependency between the Status constructor and StatusStorage, which only needs to access Stati after they are created.